NadiaDiTrapani/nadia-ditrapani-GundamGalaxy/README.md

 - save gundams to wants or haves list

 ## Nice-to-haves

-- Community Section where you can share tips, notes, pictures.
+- being responsive to different screen sizes

-- Offline access
+-